uscivics/osx-fast-virtual-hosts/README.md

 Replace [password] with your admin/root user's password.
 I suppose you could ask users to supply their password when running the script, if anyone has suggestions for improvements feel free to change it.

+## Set Permissions

+Make sure the script is executable `chmod a+x /path/to/osx-fast-vhost.sh`

 ## Running

 I add the script in my $PATH so I can easily execute it.
-Alternatively you can execute the script by typing `./add/correct/path/to/fast-virtual-host.sh` in your terminal.
+Alternatively you can execute the script by typing `sudo ./add/correct/path/to/osx-fast-vhost.sh` in your terminal.

 ## Source